Lachtan9K/spselit-javascript/03-VariablesAndDataTypes.md

     //command / script execution
     let myName;

-This will create new empty variable with name `myName`.
-This is instantiation.
+This will create new empty variable in memory with name `myName`.
+This is **instantiation**.
 This variable is empty if we try to print it out via:

     console.log(myName);

-we will get `undefined` which literally means that value for this variable was not defined.
+we will get `undefined` which literally means that value for this variable was not defined (nothing was put inside of it).

-Now we can assign some value to it.
+Now we can **assign** some value to it.
 For example name, via:

     myName = "Dice Sensei";